 After all you decided to become a home stager because you have a creative eye for seeing possibilities.
 These ugly homes with ugly contents, and boring cookie cutter properties are just your chance to stretch your talents.

-You can always do something to improve the look of any room.
+You can always do something to improve the look of any room!

 Consider fresh flowers for the kitchen, new towels and a shower curtain in the bathroom, accent pillows in the living room, a new “bed in a bag” for the bedroom, art and accessories throughout the home to create islands of beauty.
-All these serve to distract a potential buyer from the worn furniture, boring architecture or less than ideal room dimensions.

 However, if these things aren’t in your budget and you literally have no choice but to work with what you have in front of you, often rearranging the items in the house will make a great improvement after a good cleaning and de-cluttering.